astrolabsoftware/spark-fits/README.rst

 .. code:: scala

-  // Specify manually the columns for the first HDU with their data types. val userSchema = StructType(
+  // Specify manually the columns for the first HDU with their data types.
+  // Note that you need to know in advance what is in the HDU (number
+  // of columns and data types). val userSchema = StructType(
     List(
       StructField("toto", StringType, true),